2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 a) **To conduct a thematic presentation on Bitcoin during these meetings**, as this will subsequently lead to a good portion of the participants discussing this topic, and not a so-called new revolutionary project.

-b) **Not to limit yourself only to bitcoiners, but to approach newcomers, even if that means taking the initiative to stay in the back of the room to welcome them**.
+b) **Not to limit yourself only to Bitcoiners, but to approach newcomers, even if that means taking the initiative to stay in the back of the room to welcome them**.
 Discussions can then revolve around why these people have come, what they are looking for, the goals (or fundamentals) of your community, and so on.

 ####